peertrade/peertrade/README.md

 **userdir/coin_defaults.json**

-    Contains the same data as coin_defaul
+    Contains the same type of data as coin_defaults.json but is located in the user's peertrade data directory.

     This file will be auto refreshed from peertrade.org periodically and should not be manually edited.